Michie Stadium: Overview

-Dennis Michie

 Michie Stadium is dedicated to the memory of Dennis Michie (1870–1898), who was instrumental in starting the football program while a cadet at the Academy.
 A member of the Class of 1892, Michie organized, managed, and coached the first football team at West Point in 1890.
 Six years after graduation, he was killed in Cuba during the Spanish–American War.
 There have been several renovations since the stadium's first game in October 1924, when Army defeated Saint Louis, 17–0.

-Blaik Field

 In 1999, the football field at Michie Stadium was named "Blaik Field" on September 25, in honor of Earl "Red" Blaik, West Point's all-time leader in wins during a 17-year tenure from 1941 to 1958.
 Blaik led Army to three consecutive national titles from 1944 to 1946.

-Playing surface

 Since 2008, the playing surface has been FieldTurf.
 This replaced AstroPlay, which had been used since 2001.
 The stadium's playing field was natural grass until AstroTurf was installed in 1977.

-Army–Navy Game

 Michie Stadium first hosted the Army–Navy Game in 1943 during World War II, after it was played at Thompson Stadium at Annapolis the year before.
 Neither Army nor Navy had played at an on-campus facility since very early in the rivalry, since teams' home stadiums are not nearly large enough to accommodate the crowds and media that usually attend the rivalry games.
 Their rivalry game is normally played at a neutral site between the campuses on the East Coast, usually in Philadelphia in early December.
 In 2020, the Army–Navy Game was moved from Philadelphia to Michie Stadium due to state-imposed attendance limits on outdoor events as a result of the COVID-19 pandemic.

+Construction on the Michie Stadium Preservation Project began on April 15, 2024.
+The project aimed to replace the eastern stands and all amenities, including walkways, bathrooms, and concessions.
+The stadium's capacity is capped at 30,000 during construction.
+The new eastern stands were scheduled to be ready just before the 2026 football season, and were intended to increase the stadium's capacity to 36,000.